-- If deployment type is not specified (none), the stream can be opened but only the Data tab is available. - If deployment type is Scoring Only, the Score tab may also be available, provided the scoring branch starts with a single data source node of a type supported by IBM SPSS Modeler Advantage or IBM Analytical Decision Management.
-In other words, all source types supported by SPSS Modeler are also supported by IBM SPSS Modeler Advantage and IBM Analytical Decision Management as long as there is only one source node in the stream (no merged data sets). - If deployment type is Model Refresh, the Modeling tab may also be available, provided the modeling branch starts with a single data source node of a type supported by IBM SPSS Modeler Advantage or IBM Analytical Decision Management, and the selected modeling node is either an automated modeling node (supported for predictive modeling), a decision list node (supported for predictive rule modeling), a clustering node (supported for cluster modeling), or an association rule node (supported for association modeling).
+- If deployment type is not specified (none), the stream can be opened but only the Data tab is available. - If deployment type is Scoring Only, the Score tab may also be available, provided the scoring branch starts with a single data source node of a type supported by IBM SPSS Modeler Advantage or IBM Analytical Decision Management (no merged data sets). - If deployment type is Model Refresh, the Modeling tab may also be available, provided the modeling branch starts with a single data source node of a type supported by IBM SPSS Modeler Advantage or IBM Analytical Decision Management, and the selected modeling node is either an automated modeling node (supported for predictive modeling) or a Decision List node (supported for predictive rule model building).
 In addition, a Type node must be present that defines the target field as well as other information used in modeling.